Cooking Gorgeous

 Homemade Turkish Tarhana Powder Recipe Tips

-• Stir the mixture with a wooden spoon once a day during fermentation to distribute the flavors and ensure it ferments evenly.
+• Stir the mixture with a wooden spoon once a day during fermentation to distribute the flavors and help it ferment evenly.

-• When spreading out the fermented mixture to dry, keep it in small, thin mounds to ensure it dries properly and evenly.
+• When spreading out the fermented mixture to dry, keep it in small, thin mounds so it dries evenly.

 • Leave enough space in between the tarhana mounds to speed up the drying process.